-Council Administration have prepared the season passes for 2020-2021.
+Council Administration have issued the season passes for 2020-2021 to the Pool Managers.

 Nil to date

 Nil to date

 17. Asset Management and Resourcing

 Under the 4 year Delivery Plan Asset Management and Resourcing relates to: review, investigation, survey, design, development and project management; asset investigation, planning, policy formulation and management (both as a bureau service to whole organisation and for transport infrastructure).
 The Office of the Director Infrastructure directly oversees these outcomes.